 A well-timed popover that appears just as the shopper is about to leave could be what it takes to keep them on your site and reduce bounce rates.
 To maximize engagement, include a compelling call to action and clearly show the value you're offering.
 This is your last shot at avoiding the shopper bouncing, so give them a reason to stay.

 Zee & Co offers new shoppers who are about to leave the site a 10% discount off their first order, giving them a code that appears on clicking the CTA.
 This entices the shopper to stay on the website and continue browsing to find the perfect product to use their discount on.

 4) Showcase your payment options on product pages

 If your store offers multiple payment options, make sure you shout about this on your product pages.
 Some shoppers might be more comfortable paying with PayPal, or others might prefer to split the cost of their order with a tool like Klarna.
 Your job is to make it as easy and convenient as possible for consumers to purchase your goods or services.

 LSE Retail implemented a dynamic banner to their product pages to highlight the option to pay via Klarna, displaying the exact cost per payment.
 This gives their customers the power to plan their spending more effectively.
-With the majority of traffic coming through to the light retailer’s product pages, it was vital to optimize this part of their website to reduce bounce rates.
+With the majority of traffic coming through to the retailer's product pages, it was vital to optimize this part of their eCommerce site to reduce bounce rates.